-Just Mind – (sponsor) – A private practice with 25 therapists who work on a sliding scale but the low end tends to be about $80-$100 and goes up to $130 for the most seasoned therapists.
+Just Mind – (sponsor) – A private practice with 25 therapists and our counseling services range from $80 to $155 depending on experience level.
 They work with children (play therapy), teens, adults, couples (Gottman, PACT, and EFT trained – evidence-based), and offer EMDR and Somatic Experiencing for those who have been through trauma.
 They have therapists who take select insurance.
 They offer ongoing training to their staff to help them grow and the majority of their staff has over 15 years of experience.
 (Central/NW)

 Lifeworks – An agency that offers low to no cost counseling for children, teens, and adults.
 (Medicaid & South, East, and North Austin)